-Northern Michigan Fishing: Two men (so-called) escape to the remote and legendary fishing waters of Craig Lake State Park to seek the Fish of 10,000 Casts while recalling Life Before Responsibility.
+Two men escape to a getaway of fly fishing Upper Peninsula’s Craig Lake State Park, seeking the Fish of 10,000 Casts while recalling life before responsibility.

 The ax flashes again and again in the headlights as Cam hacks away at the cedar tree blocking the road.
 All around us the liquid night is alive in a troubling cacophony of predatory sounds.
 Mosquitoes whine like outboard engines, and a barred owl poses questions only the coyotes on the opposing ridge dare answer.